StephMc/web-animations-test-infrastructure/README.md

 - Results of all the tests are displayed using index.php.
 - All the tables for the database are created using the .sql files in the sql directory.
+- Everything in the classes directory controlls how to access a database table of the same name.

 <h3>Todos:</h3>
 - Remove specific QueuedRun as soon as the Run for it is created